Hood (Marvel Comics): "Dark Reign"

 The Hood also learns from Black Talon of the zombie virus, and tries to gain it for himself.
 Dormammu appears, through their link, to acknowledge this.
 Dormammu, though knowing of its lethal nature consuming entire universes and the near-certainty that it would be "bad for business", insists that Parker use it to ravage the planet for him to ascend there, apparently not concerned about the infection for himself (possibly due to his form being composed of pure Faltinian energy and his considerable magical prowess).
-Despite his advisor's complaints that the virus is far too dangerous, the Hood and his underlings, the Night Shift, meet with Black Talon on the Caribbean island Taino to obtain the zombie Deadpool's head, only to see the situation quickly spiral out of control as the zombie virus becomes airborne and infects the entire island.
+Despite his advisor's complaints that the virus is far too dangerous, the Hood and his underlings, the Night Shift, meet with Black Talon on the Caribbean island Taino to obtain Deadpool's zombie head, only to see the situation quickly spiral out of control as the zombie virus becomes airborne and infects the entire island.
 Seemingly abandoned by Dormammu and now fearful of the zombies, the Hood is captured by and soon allies himself with the Midnight Sons (who have been sent by A.R.M.O.R. to contain the virus) to escape the island.
-After watching Man-Thing seemingly die by zombie Deadpool and the Midnight Sons member Werewolf by Night's zombification, the Hood, Morbius, and Daimon Hellstrom are confronted by a zombified and hungry Night Shift.
+After watching Man-Thing seemingly die by zombie Deadpool and the Midnight Sons member Werewolf by Night's zombification, the Hood, Morbius and Daimon Hellstrom are confronted by a zombified and hungry Night Shift.
 As Morbius is about to call in a nuclear strike, Jennifer Kale reappears, empowered by Dormammu, though his power is soon exorcised from her.
-Kale and Black Talon then confine the zombie virus inside the Zombie.
-His powers returned, the Hood teleports away with the cured, but still undead-esque, Night Shift.
+Kale and Black Talon then confine the zombie virus inside Zombie.
+His powers returned, the Hood teleports away with the cured, but still undead-esque Night Shift.

-Norman Osborn later hires the Hood to help Taskmaster in running Camp H.A.M.M.E.R. so that Norman Osborn can train the Dark Avengers of tomorrow.
-The Hood later kills Vampiro, who has failed to be subtle in a double murder upon some prostitutes he picked up at a truck stop.
-The Hood assists Norman Osborn in capturing Night Thrasher, and makes him a deal which involves resurrecting his brother Dwayne Taylor.
+Norman later hires the Hood to help Taskmaster in running Camp H.A.M.M.E.R. so that Osborn can train the Dark Avengers of tomorrow.
+The Hood later kills Vampiro who has failed to be subtle in a double murder upon some prostitutes he picked up at a truck stop.
+The Hood assists Osborn in capturing Night Thrasher, and makes him a deal which involves resurrecting his brother Dwayne Taylor.
 When Nightmare takes over Trauma's body, the Hood gets affected by Trauma's powers, seeing himself killing Sara and his daughter Bree.
 After Nightmare is driven from Trauma's body, the Hood ends up dismissing Penance and Trauma from the Initiative.

-Hood later had his encounter with Enforcer II who triggered an amulet that disguised a creature that fed off of demonic energies which then clasps onto Hood's face.
-Enforcer II managed to escape as Hood swears revenge.
+The Hood later had his encounter with Enforcer who triggered an amulet that disguised a creature that fed off of demonic energies which then clasps onto the Hood's face.
+Enforcer managed to escape as the Hood swears revenge.